linuxus/conveyor-belt-deeplens/README.md

 7. Choose Review.
 This will take you to the Review and deploy screen.

-### Create an IoT subscription for the inference lambda
+### Create an IoT subscription for the inference Lambda
 This step is important because the Lambda function running on the DeepLens device needs to send IoT message to the device shadow.
 For security reason this is not enabled by default.
 You will need to create the subscription as per below:
 1. On new tab, open the AWS DeepLens console at https://console.aws.amazon.com/iot/.
 2. Click on Greengrass on the left nagivation bar and select the "Groups" sub-menu.